 “We decide on Piccola Marina because it is the home of that big hearted Lancashire lass Miss Gracie Fields and there was a possibility we might see her either in the restaurant or swimming pool she owns… We enquire after Gracie and are told she is in residence but has not appeared in public today.
 Her husband however is reported to have been seen this morning.”

 Disappointed, they re-join the coach.
 It now seems a rather mournful scene.

 “Bino’s bare arms rest of the wheel.
 He gazes ahead as though in search of vehicles likely to get in his path.
 He drums his fingers impatiently on the hooter.”

-Passepartout and I down here in southern Italy have a choice.
-The boat across the water to Capri, or what the small fat man in a uniform too tight for him outside Sorrento train station is hawking.
+Giristroula and I down here in southern Italy have a choice – the boat across the water to Capri, or what the small fat man in a uniform too tight for him outside Sorrento train station is hawking.